 The “holidays” – Thanksgiving, Christmas and New Year’s – have a strong connection with food.
 Large family gatherings with traditional dishes, parties that have endless buffets, and cookie swaps at the office are all but unavoidable this time of year.
 The emphasis on eating, however, can be a real challenge for those who suffer from a digestive condition.

-“There are several common disorders that patients should be particularly mindful of managing this time of year,” says Hatem Shoukeir, MD, a gastroenterologist at CMC’s New Hampshire Gastroenterology (NHGI).
+“There are several common disorders that patients should be particularly mindful of managing this time of year,” says Hatem Shoukeir, MD, a gastroenterologist at CMC’s NH Gastroenterology (NHGI).

 “Those with acid reflux disease will have more heartburn if they eat too much.
 It’s also a difficult time for people with celiac disease because they have a strict diet and are surrounded by many temptations.”

 People with chronic pancreatitis or irritable bowel syndrome may see an increase in symptoms, especially with fatty foods, and the lactose intolerant need to watch their dairy.
 Those who have liver and pancreas problems should avoice alcohol altogether.